Skip to Main Content

 Money market accounts

 Money market accounts are a type of deposit account that sometimes combines features of both checking and savings accounts.
-Just like a savings account, money market yields might move before or after a Fed rate decision.
+Just like a savings account, money market yields might continue to trend downward following the Fed’s rate cut — and may tumble further if the Fed cuts rates again soon.

 What’s ahead for 2024, and how should you prepare for possible headwinds?